 Touch and temperature receptors may help us sense pain, too.
 Some companies are trying to block these heat receptors.
 Doing so may relieve pain.
 But drug companies have struggled to find new medicines that would work through these receptors, says Gary Lewin.
 His lab at the Max Delbrück Center for Molecular Medicine in Berlin studies the molecular action of how the body responds to sensory stimulations.

 It all makes sense!

-The groundbreaking discoveries of the TRPV1, TRPM8 and Piezo channels by this year’s Nobel Prize laureates have allowed us to understand how heat, cold and mechanical force can initiate the nerve impulses that allow us to perceive and adapt to the world around us.
-The TRP channels are central for our ability to perceive temperature.
+The groundbreaking discoveries of the TRPV1, TRPM8, and Piezo channels by this year’s Nobel Prize laureates have allowed us to understand how heat, cold and mechanical forces can initiate the nerve impulses that allow us to perceive and adapt to the world around us.
+The TRP channels are central to our ability to perceive temperature.
 The Piezo2 channel endows us with the sense of touch and the ability to feel the position and movement of our body parts.
 TRP and Piezo channels also contribute to numerous additional physiological functions that depend on sensing temperature or mechanical stimuli.
-Intensive ongoing research originating from this year’s Nobel Prize awarded discoveries focusses on elucidating their functions in a variety of physiological processes.
+Intensive ongoing research originating from this year’s Nobel Prize awarded discoveries focuses on elucidating their functions in a variety of physiological processes.
 This knowledge is being used to develop treatments for a wide range of disease conditions, including chronic pain.